 - Stay out of the tanning salon.
 Even one indoor tanning session increases your risk of getting melanoma.

 Also, be sure to check your moles often (you may need to ask a friend to help with those hard-to-reach areas, like your back and scalp).
-Keep dated records of each mole's location, size, shape, and color, and don't wait to have anything suspicious checked out.
+Keep dated records of each mole's location, size, shape, and color, and get anything suspicious checked out right away.

 Not all skin cancer is melanoma, but every case of melanoma is serious.
 So now that you know more about it, take responsibility for protecting yourself and do what you can to lower your risk.